Skip to main content

 Enrollment appointments

-Fall 2024 registration by appointment is Monday, April 15, 2024 - Friday, April 19, 2024.
+Fall 2025 registration by appointment is Monday, April.
+14, 2025 - Friday, April.
+18, 2025.
 If you log into MySSU and click on "Student Center", you will see your registration appointment time listed on the right (assigned, a week before the earliest registration appointment).
 Many CS and GE classes will fill fast, so register at the beginning of your appointment to have the best chance of getting the courses you need.
 For more information, see the How to Register page at the Registrar's site.

 Advising

 Your CS advisor’s name (Drs.
-Gill, Gondree, Kooshesh, or Rivoire) will be visible in your MySSU page.
+Gill, Gondree, or Rivoire) will be visible in your MySSU page.
 Please contact them if you have questions regarding registration and for general advice on how to plan the remainder of your curricular plan.
 If you do not have an advisor assigned, see the department chair.

 Other advising resources include making an appointment with a professional advisor to discuss lower-division and non-CS classes.